5 Solutions to Reduce Packaging Waste (+ Statistics)

 Asthma, cancer, cardiovascular and infectious diseases, birth deformities, and preterm delivery are just a few of the illnesses associated with environmental waste, while bacteria, rats, and insects gathering around it can also exacerbate the issue.

-1. About 60–70% of consumers would pay more for sustainable packaging.
-Alternative packaging types they prefer are sustainable plastics, such as fully recyclable plastic films (22%), plastic films made of renewable and compostable raw materials (21%), and fully recyclable plastic bottles (18%).
-(McKinsey)
+According to the same survey, alternative packaging types consumers prefer are sustainable plastics, such as fully recyclable plastic films (22%), plastic films made of renewable and compostable raw materials (21%), and fully recyclable plastic bottles (18%).

 Plastic is widely used in packaging design, from berry cartons to peanut jars.
 Scientists project that the manufacture of plastic will be responsible for 56 gigatons of CO2 emissions come 2050 due to the sheer scale of the industry.
 However, the impact on the ecosystem continues even after production is complete.
 The solid waste generated by customer actions contributes to the effects.